PRO Chess League Rules as of 12/4/2017:

-- Seeding is determined by their standing in the division.
+- Seeding is determined by a team's standing in the division.
 So the first place team will be seeded #1 while the second place team will be seeded #2 and so on.

 - In the Semifinals the winners of the Eastern and Central division will play each other, while the winners of the Atlantic and Pacific divisions will play each other.
 The two winners will then advance to the Championship Match.

 - In the first two rounds of the playoffs, the team with the better record during the Regular Season will play as the “B” team in the PRO Chess League Pairing system listed in section D1.
 During Championship Weekend, the team with the better record during the Regular Season will play as the "A" team in the PRO Chess League Pairing System.

 - In order for a player to play in the playoffs, they must have played at least one game during the regular season.
 The one exception to this is that you will be allowed to use exactly ONE player rated Under 2500 per playoff match, if necessary, even if this player hasn't played during the season.
 This player must have been added to your roster by March 1st.
 While we are adding this flexibility, we are leaving the Under 2500 rating restriction as we consider it unfair to have a strong GM appear in a team's lineup for the first time, in a playoff match.